Bounded arithmetic: Theories

-Cook's theory
+Cook's equational theory

 Stephen Cook introduced an equational theory $PV$ (for Polynomially Verifiable) formalizing feasibly constructive proofs (resp. polynomial-time reasoning).
 The language of $PV$ consists of function symbols for all polynomial-time algorithms introduced inductively using Cobham's characterization of polynomial-time functions.
 Axioms and derivations of the theory are introduced simultaneously with the symbols from the language.
 The theory is equational, i.e. its statements assert only that two terms are equal.
 A popular extension of $PV$ is a theory $PV_1$, an ordinary first-order theory.
 Axioms of $PV_1$ are universal sentences and contain all equations provable in $PV$.
 In addition, $PV_1$ contains axioms replacing the induction axioms for open formulas.